eoskl/xyo/README.md

 We want to use the Docker for AWS feature to spin up a complete Docker Swarm including VPC, networking etc so we oly need to worry about the archivist details.

+## AWS Pre-requisites

+Apart from registering an account on AWS you would need also a key pair.
+Go to AWS EC2 Dashboard and select Key pairs.
+You can either import and existing key or create a new one.
+Once you click create new the my-key-par.pem file will be created and downloaded to your PC.

+Use the chmod command to make sure your private key file isn't publicly viewable.

+chmod 400 my-key-pair.pem

+To once the swarm is up lookup the manager_node public dns names and ssh with below command (user is docker for dockerswarm)

+ssh -i /path/my-key-pair.pem docker@public_dns_name_of_manager_node

 * docker-stack.yml

 As a first step I translated the instruction from [xyo](https://github.com/XYOracleNetwork/app-archivist-nodejs) into a docker swarm compose yml file.